-COVID-19 guidelines include important information about student access to, or return to, campus in light of the COVID-19 public health crisis.
-This policy describes the rights and responsibilities of all campus community representatives, including students, as we work together to manage the challenge of the COVID-19 pandemic.
+COVID-19 guidelines include important information about student access to, or return to, campus in light of the spread of COVID-19 beginning in 2020.
+This policy describes the rights and responsibilities of all campus community representatives, including students, as we work together to manage the challenge of COVID-19.